Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-controller/README.md

 Checks the health and running status of all controllers on a Huawei OceanStor Dorado storage system via the REST API (`/controller` endpoint).
 Alerts when any controller reports a non-normal health or running state.

-**Alerting Logic:**

-* CRIT if any controller's health status is not "Normal"
-* WARN if any controller's running status is not "Normal", "Running" or "Online"

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/controller`